FengNg22/Movie_Correlation_Python/README.md

 # Movie_Correlation_Python
 Using Python to do the data cleaning and look for the correlation of the Movie Data
+#### The technique included
++ pd.read_csv
++